 Geography is a subject that is relevant today and in the future.
 It addresses issues as diverse as climate change, world population, living sustainably and the future of urban development.
-It teaches students to think outside the box to analyse, investigate and apply rigour to problems.
+It teaches students to think outside the box, to analyse, investigate and apply rigour to problems.
 It sits between the sciences and the arts and gives students a broad perspective on the world and the problems it faces.
 It is looked on well by institutions of further and higher education, as well as employers.
 Students who study Geography generally increase their life opportunities.
 Geographers go on into many career paths from town planning to engineering; from transport to medical research.
-It is a challenging subject.
-It asks students to think independently and to come up with ideas, as well as understand some complex interactions in the physical and human world.
+It is a challenging subject as it asks students to think independently and to come up with ideas, as well as understand some complex interactions in the physical and human world.
 For those students who choose to study it, and work hard, it is very rewarding.

 The Astley Cooper School is pleased to offer Geography as a core component at KS3 and an option choice from GCSE to A level.

-Subject Leader of Humanities, Miss A Welsh
+Subject Leader of Humanities, Mrs R Waters